-At the high school, all students at dismissal time are expected to vacate the school's premises within two hours, unless involved in a school-sponsored activity.
+All students are expected to vacate the school's premises by 4:00pm, unless involved in a school-sponsored activity.
 There is no supervision or chaperoning of students provided after the final bell.
 The high school office is open 7:30am-4:00pm Monday-Thursday, and 7:30am-3:45pm on Friday.